What is an Appeal?

 WHEN REQUIRED, HOW DO I PAY MY FEE TO US SAILING?

-You may pay the fee online by purchasing the item in the US Sailing Web Store (search “pay appeal”).
+You may pay the fee online by purchasing the item on the National Appeal Fee page of the US Sailing Web Store.
 You may also send a check for the fee to US Sailing at the address above.

 What happens next?